 The locals of Camotes Islands speak Porohanon or Camotes Visayan language commonly spoken in Poro and very similar to Cebuano.
 However, surely many could speak two or three more languages – English, Tagalog, Ilonggo, etc. So, don't worry because they are polyglots!

 Camotes offers clean and beautiful sites since it is “underdeveloped”, meaning, only very few huge structures and heavy machinery around.
 Less development means that it is a bit less accessible and less crowded.

 To make the area friendlier to visitors, locals established some resorts that cater to the needs of both domestic and international tourists.
 Please find the beach resorts listed and linked below.

 Aside from beach resorts, other worth visiting sites include: underground resorts – Bukilat Cave and Timubo Cave, Lake Danao, Mangrove Plantation, and other flora and fauna resources endemic to the island.

-Certainly, you can have various choices depending on your preferences of facilities and services from a resort provider.
+Certainly, you can have various choices depending on your preferences of facilities and services from one of Camotes islands beach resorts provider.
 You can get from a budget but satisfactory resort to an upscale resort facility.

-The following are some of the popular Camotes Islands beach resorts and places that most visitors spend their time with.
+The following are some of the popular Camotes Islands beach resorts, hotels and other accommodation providers that most visitors spend their time with.